-Participation in SAGES includes a significant Senior Project or Thesis -- a valuable asset in job-seeking or to include in applications to graduate or professional school, and an important first step towards publishing your work.
-It is more than just learning the subject matter -- it is a chance to be actively involved in one's discipline.
-Opportunities for off-campus research and presentations, such as attending and participating in, academic conferences are also available.
+Participation in SAGES requires a Senior Honors Thesis—a valuable asset in job-seeking or to include in applications to graduate or professional school, and an important first step towards publishing your work.
+It is more than just learning the subject matter—it is a chance to be actively involved in one's discipline.
+Opportunities for off-campus research and presentations, such as attending and participating in academic conferences are also available.

 To Find Previous Theses at the Library

 Login to the James White Library website (http://www.andrews.edu/library)

 Honors theses can be accessed online through the following: